 The work in toto would astonish.
 The cost involved, would stagger.
 He knew … no, believed that he’d be more than compensated for it by Rhizikh’s largesse, when his war without blood was complete.
 He’d be elevated to a new position of political power and status in Rhizikh’s new government.

 He watched workers as they busied themselves; they worked to assemble one of the airships about a hundred metres away.
 The construction was under bright spotlights.
-From where he stood, on the parapet of his makeshift Administration building, on the edge of Bhuluse’s old spaceport (Bhuluse was the homeworld of the Bhulusians and its governor and his lover, Dannihan Bains), the workers were like busy ants.
+From where he stood, on the parapet of his makeshift Administration building, on the edge of Bhuluse’s old spaceport, the workers were like busy ants.

-But he kept her in the dark about the true purpose of the airships, Alton Rhizikh’s status as the head of the LFF, and the man’s plan for emancipation.
+But he kept her in the dark about the true purpose of the airships, Alton Rhizikh’s status as the head of the LFF and his plan for emancipation.
 He’d tell her everything when it was all over.
-But maybe not for a few months after the war had settled down.

 Keep that one happy, he thought.
 But oblivious to the true nature of what he did.
 To share the details with her now would be pointless, he thought.
 She and the Bhulusians would be unaffected by it; kept from harm.
 He’d thank Rhizikh again for his largesse when he saw him next.